C2SM/extpar/docs/user_manual/user_manual_03_fortran_modules.md

 files are read and all the variables needed for the final external parameters file are allocated.

-An additional namelist that is used is `INPUT_CHECK', it contains a couple of switches to define the processing in the consistency check.
+An additional namelist that is used is `INPUT_CHECK`, it contains a couple of switches to define the processing in the consistency check.

 The first task after reading the namelists is to derive the correct land